 Enter Expenses QuickBooks Home Office

 On an accrual basis, expenses are only recorded and reported at the time the expense occurs.
 On the other hand, on a cash basis, expenses are only recorded when cash is paid against them.
 Large organizations prefer an accrual basis as it provides a more accurate and detailed view of a company’s finances during a particular financial year.

 Home Office Expenses have been Dichotomous into two major categories

-- Operating Expenses: These are the cost incurred due to main operations of a company.
-For example, purchasing and selling goods, producing final products and so on.
+- Operating Expenses: These are the cost incurred due to the main operations of a company.
+For example, purchasing and selling goods, producing final products, and so on.
 The cost of goods sold is included in operating expenses.

 - Non-Operating Expenses: These are the cost incurred due to nonoperational activities.
 These include, but aren’t limited to, interest on the loan, sale of assets, and so on.